courselabs/docker/labs/images/README.md

 # list all local images:
 docker image ls

-# and filter for the dockerfun images:
+# and filter for the courselabs images:
-docker image ls 'dockerfun/*'
+docker image ls 'courselabs/*'
 ```

 </details><br/>